 Have you ever tried something at a restaurant or cafe that was just SO amazing that every time you went back to that eatery you wanted to order the same thing?

-That would be my experience with one of my all time favorite coffee shops here in Denver.
+That would be my experience with one of my all-time favorite coffee shops here in Denver.
 The problem?
 They haven’t had that delicious item on the menu since!

 So, what did I do?
 Decided to make my own delicious macadamia nut milk, and I am SO thankful that I did!
+And if you make it, I can almost guarantee it will be a new favorite of yours, too!

 While I’ve made my own almond milk before, I was a bit hesitant to use a different nut.
 What if it didn’t turn out, what if it didn’t taste as good?